 2. Join the Movement

-The Edible Schoolyard Project – The Edible Schoolyard Project aims to “provide a free sustainable school lunch for all students K–12, buy food directly from farmers and ranchers who take care of the land and their workers and teach students the values of nourishment, stewardship and community.”
-They offer programs to train educators and advocates to create edible education programs.
+The Edible Schoolyard Project: The Edible Schoolyard Project aims to “provide a free sustainable school lunch for all students K–12, buy food directly from farmers and ranchers who take care of the land and their workers and teach students the values of nourishment, stewardship and community.”
+It offers programs to train educators and advocates to create edible education programs.

 3. Educate Lunch Leaders and School Administrators

 At the end of the day, in order to make a change within a school, the first people you need to get on board are school administrators.
 Without approval from the administrative staff, you can’t make much traction.

 Luckily, a plethora of research exists today to support whole foods and clean eating.
 You may not be able to spark radical changes at first, but even the smallest bit helps.

 Boynton suggests asking officials to change over condiments to healthier alternatives first.
 Conventional ketchup often contains high fructose corn syrup.
 Mayonnaise is typically laden with processed vegetable oils.

 Don’t ever think swapping these out is too small.
 Can’t convince them about the condiments?
 Give salt a try.